drand/timevault/README.md

 ## Caveats

 This is currently running against the drand testnet.
 The availability, continuity and security guarantees on the testnet are weak.
-In September 2022, we will be deploying [unchained randomness](https://drand.love/docs/cryptography/#randomness) to mainnet which will enable timelock encryption there and provide much better guarantees.
+In February 2023, we will be deploying [unchained randomness](https://drand.love/docs/cryptography/#randomness) to mainnet which will enable timelock encryption there and provide much better guarantees.

 ## License